jlambert121/jlambert121-curator/README.md

   }
 ```

-Additional tuning and defaults are listed in the job.pp.
+Additional tuning and defaults are listed in the [job.pp] (blob/master/manifests/job.pp).

 Known Issues: